liuyuanmeng/waterstones-bookshop/README.md

-# Project 3: Waterstones Bookshop
+# Project 3: Firestone Bookshop

+## Brief

+* Build a full-stack MERN (MongoDB, Express.js, React, Node.js) application by making your own Back-End and Front-End
+* Use MongoDB as database for your API using Node.js for building the Back-End

+* Consume your API with a separate front-end built with React

+* Be a complete product which most likely means multiple relationships and CRUD functionality

+* implement thoughtful use stories/wireframes that are significant enough to help you know which features are core and which you can cut out
+* Be deployed online

 ## Overview

-This project was the third for the Software Engineering Immersive course with GA, which consisted of a full-stack group project built using the MERN stack; the whole project was built and delivered in a week.
+This project was the third for the Software Engineering Immersive course with GA, which consisted of a full-stack group project built using the MERN stack; the whole project was built in a team of 3 students and delivered in a week.
 The idea was to have a database of books and an app which mirrors the Waterstones website, which we used as a guide for this project.

 You can find the deployed version of the project [here](https://firestonebookshop.herokuapp.com/).